yanniSkawronski/food-atlas-test-renovate/API.md

 #### Response

 The response body contains a JSON array with the following fields :

-Response is a JSON containing the following fields :
 - `id` : identifier of the recipe
 - `name` : the name of the recipe
 - `labels` : the list of ingredients needed